← All posts

 If you’re used to the classic Bijoy keyboard layout but want free, Unicode-compatible Bengali typing on Windows, the UniBijoy layout for Avro Keyboard is what you want.
 It uses the exact same key positions as Bijoy — so your muscle memory transfers perfectly — but outputs Unicode text that works on every modern website, app, and phone.

-This post gives you the free UniBijoy download and the step-by-step install.
+This post gives you the free UniBijoy download, the step-by-step install, and the visual Bijoy / UniBijoy layout chart.

 Download UniBijoy keyboard layout